-Visit https://fieldguides.com/our-staff/ for complete tour schedules for Phil and Tarry; just click their photos.
+Visit https://fieldguides.com/our-staff/ for a complete tour schedule for Tarry; just click his photo.

-An expert local guide will be added as tour size warrants; we usually have one of the very finest Ghana guides in James Ntakor, part of a dynasty of birding brothers and an outstanding field man, ably supported by a helper who may also be a butterfly expert.
+An expert local guide will be added as tour size warrants; we usually have one of the very finest Ghana guides along, one who is part of a dynasty of birding brothers and outstanding in the field, ably supported by a helper who may also be a butterfly expert.